-Sensitive, emotional and powerful pianist, Yeol Eum gives frequent solo and chamber music performances around the world.
-Recent recital highlights include the Mariinsky Concert Hall, Bad-Kissingen Summer Music Festival, Besancon Festival, Rotterdam Gergiev Festival, Helsingborg Piano Festival as well as many chamber concerts and with violinists Clara-Jumi Kang, Svetlin Roussev and Kumho-Asiana Soloists group.
-Future recitals include debut dates at the Fribourg International Piano Series in Switzerland, with San Francisco Chamber Music Society and at the Philipps Collection in Washington DC.
-Yeol Eum will also return to the PyeongChang Music Festival and Mariinsky Theatre.
+A sensitive, emotional and powerful pianist, Yeol Eum gives frequent solo and chamber music performances around the world.
+Recent recital highlights include the Mariinsky Concert Hall, Bad-Kissingen Summer Music Festival, Besancon Festival and Rotterdam Gergiev Festival.
+In the 17-18 season, significant recitals include returns to the Helsingborg Piano Festival, Fribourg International Piano Series and debuts in Duisburg, Szczecin, San Francisco Chamber Music Society and the Philipps Collection in Washington DC.

-In February 2016, Yeol Eum released a new album under Universal Music Korea entitled Modern Times, featuring the music of early 20th century composers: Berg, Prokofiev, Stravinsky and Ravel.
-Her discography also includes her debut CD of complete Chopin Etudes released in 2004 and Chopin Nocturnes for Piano and Strings released in 2008, both under the Universal Music label, her prize-winning Cliburn Competition live performance recording released in 2009 by Harmonia Mundi and a multi-channel SACD O’ New World Music released in 2012 under an independent Korean label.
+In February 2016, Yeol Eum released a new DECCA album, Modern Times, featuring solo piano music of early 20th century composers: Berg, Prokofiev, Stravinsky and Ravel.
+Her discography also includes her debut CD of complete Chopin Etudes (2004), Chopin Nocturnes for Piano and Strings (2008); prize-winning Cliburn Competition live performance (2009) and a multi-channel SACD O’ New World Music (2012).

 Yeol Eum Son currently studies with Arie Vardi at the Hochschule für Musik Theater und Medien Hannover in Germany, where she now lives.
 She holds a degree from the Korean National University of Arts, under the guidance of Dae Jin Kim.
 Previously she had studied with Cheng-Zong Yin, one of China’s most prominent pianists.
 Yeol Eum is an honorary ambassador of the Seoul Arts Center and her home city of Wonju.